-- Respect the rules and policies of AEFP (e.g., regarding social media dissemination), the meeting venue, hotels, AEFP-contracted facility, or any other venue.
+- Respect the rules and policies of AEFP (e.g., regarding social media dissemination), meeting venues, hotels, AEFP-contracted facilities, or any other venue.

-After considering all available information, AEFP leadership or their designees will, in response to reports of unacceptable behavior, take any action deemed necessary and appropriate.
-Consequences may include warnings, removal from the meeting with or without warning or refund, and exclusion from any future AEFP meeting.
+At the conclusion of the investigation, AEFP leadership or their designees will, in response to reports of unacceptable behavior, take any action deemed necessary and appropriate.
+Consequences may include warnings, removal from the meeting or event with or without warning or refund, and exclusion from any future AEFP meeting.

 If an event participant witnesses or is a party to physical danger or distress, promptly alert security, law enforcement, or emergency medical authorities.

 In all sessions, each presenter is responsible for indicating whether or not their work may be cited, tweeted, photographed, recorded, or otherwise disseminated.
 Similarly, questions from the floor or other session dialog may not be disseminated without explicit permission.
 All presentations are assumed to be off the record unless the presenter otherwise specifies.

 Audience members are expected to respect each author’s policy and act accordingly, as work may be embargoed.
 Audience members should be mindful of each author’s policy, and act accordingly.
 The Annual Conference, networking and professional development events, and other AEFP-sponsored events are for AEFP members, and as such defer to each member’s needs regarding outreach and embargoes of research.